by Freddy J. Nager, Founder of Atomic Tango + Marketing Critic…

 In the meantime, if the Rams want to reach thousands of young people who share at least one lifestyle feature — they’re all students at the same university — they can hit them within a football’s throw of the Coliseum.

-USC currently has an enrollment of 43,000 students, many of them football fans thanks to the USC Trojans team that was semi-jokingly referred to as L.A.’s pro team before the Rams moved back.
-The current Rams coach is a USC alumnus, and USC’s just retired athletic director was a former star QB for both the Trojans and the Rams.
+USC currently has an enrollment of 44,000 students, many of them football fans thanks to the USC Trojans team that was semi-jokingly referred to as L.A.’s pro team before the Rams moved back.

 College campuses are also hives of communication, where tight concentrations of students spread word quickly, mostly face-to-face (90% of word of mouth occurs offline) and through their digital devices.
 They also come from all over the world, so targeting USC means spreading the word back to their friends and family.